CSCI-4611-Fall-2022/csci-4611-fall-2022.github.io/_pages/syllabus.md

 ## Textbook

-To be added.
+[Real-Time Rendering: Fourth Edition](https://www.realtimerendering.com/) is the required textbook for this course.
+You can purchase it through the University bookstore, although you may find lower-cost alternatives through online retailers.
+If you are interested in renting a digital copy of the textbook, [Amazon](https://www.amazon.com/Real-Time-Rendering-Fourth-Tomas-Akenine-M%C3%B6ller/dp/1138627003) appears to have the lowest price at the time of writing this syllabus.

-## Assignments
+## Assignments and Quizzes

-There will be a total of six assignments in this class.
+There will be a total of six programming assignments in this class.
 Although they are challenging, they are also the most exciting and rewarding aspect of the course (and your chance to impress your friends with some cool 3D graphics).
 Your goal in these assignments should be to come away with a great practical understanding of how to tackle new computer graphics programming challenges using the modern programming toolkits.

-Each assignment will be introduced at the beginning of a two-week module and is broken into two separate submissions.
-At the end of the first week, you'll submit an assignment **Worksheet**.
-This covers the key mathematical or algorithmic concepts in the assignment.
-Then, at the end of the second week, you'll submit the **Program**.
-Always start with the worksheet, seek help from TAs as needed, and make sure that you understand the key concepts first.
+Each assignment will be introduced at the beginning of a two-week module.
+At the end of the first week, you will complete the **Quiz**.
+This will review the key mathematical or algorithmic concepts in the assignment.
+Quizzes will be administered **online** and are **open book**.
+They will need to be completed before the deadline, but they otherwise have no time limit, and you have flexibility in choosing when to take it.
+Note that the quizzes are designed to get you thinking about the assignment early, so it is generally a good idea to complete them before starting work on the program.

+At the end of the second week, you will submit the **Program**.
+If you strugged with the quiz, then seek help from TAs as needed, and make sure that you understand the key concepts first.
 At a minimum, your goal should be to have a full understanding of the concepts and how you will solve the programming portion by the end of the first week.
 This way, you will be sure to have at least one full week to implement and debug the program.

-## Quizzes
+## Exams

-To be added.
+The quizzes and programming assignments are the only forms of assessment in this course.
+There will not be a midterm or final exam.

 ## Grading

 Final course grades will be calculated based upon the following percentages.

-- Worksheets - 10%
-- Programs - 50%
+- Programs - 60%
 - Quizzes - 40%

 The grading in this course is on an absolute scale.
 This means that the performance of others in the class will not affect your grade.
 Letter grades will be assigned using the following scale: